Konstantin8105/Effective_Go_RU/README.md

 limit throughput.
-In this example, incoming requests are passed to ```handle```, which sends a value into the channel, processes the request, and then receives a value from the channel to ready the &ldquo;semaphore&rdquo; for the next consumer.
+In this example, incoming requests are passed to ```handle```, which sends a value into the channel, processes the request, and then receives a value from the channel to ready the "semaphore" for the next consumer.
 The capacity of the channel buffer limits the number of simultaneous calls to ```process```.